Gokulashik22014/Neon/README.md

 | avatar       | URL    | The URL of the avatar image   |
 | accountid    | String | The account ID of the user    |

-### Once the setup is complete you can run the commanf
+### Once the setup is complete you can run the command
 ```bash
 npx expo start
 ```
-You can run it in you application choise.
+### You can run it in you application choise.